 8) In 1793 Harry would travel with Jesse Lee throughout New England preaching revival.
 Harry would inspire crowds of 1000 people in meetings in Boston, MA and Providence, RI.
 Jesse Lee would go on to become a two term Chaplain of the US House of Representatives and a one term Chaplain of the US Senate.

-9) 1794 Harry founded African Zoar Methodist Episcopal Church in Philadelphia dedicated by Bishop Asbury.
-Philadelphia would be our Nation’s Capital from 1790 to 1800 where President George Washington served 2 terms.
+10) 1794 Harry founded African Zoar Methodist Episcopal Church in Philadelphia dedicated by Bishop Asbury.
+Philadelphia was our Nation’s Capital from 1790 to 1800 where President George Washington served 2 terms.
 Whites and blacks attended Harry’s church.
-Leading patriots in the city of Brotherly Love such as Betsy Ross and her Quaker friends admired Harry’s preaching.
+Leading patriots in the city such as Betsy Ross and her Quaker friends admired Harry’s preaching.
 Harry’s church would go on to promote the Underground Railroad helping slaves to reach freedom in the North and today is United Methodism's oldest black congregation.

 His Christian outreach to all races was unparalleled and he deserves to be considered the Martin Luther King of our nation’s Founding Era.